marcfranquesa/app_novatos/README.md

 # app_novatos
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://maframo-app-novatos-test-main-9ylu8v.streamlitapp.com)

 app_novatos is a web minigame built with Python and Streamlit to help first year students at FME get to know us a little better!
+Enter a name, confirm and start playing.
+You will need to match the description to the image, fail to do so lose a point!
+Get it right earn a point!
+Once you have gone through everyone, a ranking page will pop up with your name and score added.

 ## Home page
 ![plot](./resources/readme/home.png)